 Institutional Animal Care and Use Committee

-UH Manoa employees and students who intend to conduct research, teaching, and testing activities involving infectious microbial agents or recombinant biological or synthetic materials are required to submit an application to the Human Studies Program for review and approval prior to the involvement of human subjects in the research project.
-This includes biomedical, behavioral, humanities, and social science projects whether funded or not.
-Applications and information may be obtained from the Biosafety Program Office by calling (808) 956-3084/3197 or visit the website at www.hawaii.edu/researchcompliance/human-studies or by calling (808) 956-5007.
-Students also should check with their departments or course instructors for further guidance.
+UH Manoa employees and students who intend to conduct research, teaching, and testing activities involving infectious microbial agents or recombinant biological or synthetic materials are required to submit a biosafety protocol application to the Institutional Biosafety Committee (IBC) for review and approval prior to use.
+Applications and information may be obtained from the Biosafety Program Office by calling (808) 956-3084/3197 or visit the website at www.hawaii.edu/researchcompliance/Biological-Safety.
+Students should check with their departments or course instructors for further guidance.